-We've tested all of these chargers, testing them with a series of measurements, including how fast they deliver power and how many full charges each power bank can deliver.
+We've tested all of these portable chargers, testing them with a series of measurements, including how fast they deliver power and how many full charges each power bank can deliver.
 While these portable chargers are all regulars on the best seller lists, they differ in important ways.
 We've get them ranked in order of what we ourselves would buy, with shoutouts for the best portable charger, as well our favorite compact charger, the fastest charger for short-term juice and more.

 - The best wireless chargers for iPhone and Android phones